Undergraduate Research Opportunities

 College of Science and Technology students have access to a wide variety of research opportunities with world-class faculty both within the college and at the Lewis Katz School of Medicine.
 Students can earn credit for research during the academic year, and some programs provide financial support.
 All of the summer research opportunities provide stipends.

-Non-Funded Research Opportunities for Credit
+Department Research Opportunities

 All CST students have the opportunity to sign up for departmental research courses and thus earn credit for conducting research under the supervision of a faculty member.
 Some degree programs allow research course credits to count toward the major, and others require it.

 Undergraduates should make an appointment with their department faculty advisor to discuss their options for research experience opportunities within their department.
 These department research opportunities are non-funded but may provide credit hours.